Satanic Temple opens online abortion clinic named after Samuel Alito’s mother

 The Temple has named the initiative “The Samuel Alito’s Mom’s Satanic Abortion Clinic,” in reference to the conservative Justice who wrote the majority opinion that overturned the abortion rights case that had been the law of the land since 1973.

-“In 1950, Samuel Alito’s mother did not have options, and look what happened,” said Malcolm Jarry, the co-founder of The Satanic Temple.
+“In 1950, Samuel Alito’s mother did not have options, and look what happened,” said Malcolm Jarry, co-founder of The Satanic Temple.

 “Prior to 1973, doctors who performed abortions could lose their licenses and go to jail.
 The clinic’s name serves to remind people just how important it is to have the right to control one’s body and the potential ramifications of losing that right,” he added.